-Looking for something different for lunch?
-Make this Cornish pasties recipe!
-Made with a filling of well-seasoned steak and vegetables in a homemade pastry, you won’t need anything else for lunch and they can be eaten hot or cold.
+Make this Cornish pasties recipe the next time you are looking for something different for lunch.
+Made with a filling of well-seasoned steak and vegetables in a homemade pastry, you won’t need anything else to fill you and they can be eaten hot or cold.

-- It’s easy to make and does not require any precooking, the meat and vegetables are placed in the pastry raw.
+- Cornish pasties are easy to make and does not require any precooking, because the meat and vegetables are encased in the pastry raw and are cooked as the pastry is baked.

 Where Do Cornish Pasties Come From?

-Just basic ingredients are needed to make this Cornish pasty recipe and you may already have most of these.
+To make this Cornish pasties recipe just a few basic ingredients are needed and you may already have most of these on hand.

-For the pastry you will need chilled butter cut into cubes, plain flour (all purpose), water and salt.
+For the pastry - you will need chilled butter cut into cubes, all purpose flour (plain flour), water, and salt.

-For the filling, you will need onion, carrot, potato, steak, beef stock, salt and pepper.
+For the filling - you will need onion, swede, potato, steak, beef stock, salt, and pepper.

-Gradually add in enough of the cold water to the flour and butter mixture and work it into a firm ball.
+Gradually add enough of the cold water to the flour and butter mixture and work it until the dough comes together.
 The dough should be firm and just a little sticky.

 While the dough is chilling prepare the filling.

-Put the meat and vegetables into a large mixing bowl add the beef stock, season very well with salt and pepper and mix well.
+Put the meat and vegetables into a large bowl add the beef stock, season very well with salt and freshly ground black pepper, and mix well.

-Roll each ball into a large circle about 5 mm (1/4-inch-thick) and about 18 cm (7 inches) in diameter.
+On a lightly floured work surface roll each ball into a large circle about 5 mm (¼-inch-thick) and about 18 cm (7 inches) in diameter.

 Don’t roll it any thinner because it could tear when you close it over the filling.